airbnb/streamalert/docs/source/clusters.rst

 .. code-block:: bash

-  ./manage.py terraform build  # Apply all changes ./manage.py terraform build --target cloudtrail  # Apply changes to CloudTrail module only
+  ./manage.py build  # Apply all changes
+  ./manage.py build --target cloudtrail  # Apply changes to CloudTrail module only

 Configuration options are divided into different modules, each of which is discussed below.